nft-rainbow/rainbow-app-service/README.md

 vim config.yaml
 ````

-2. Replace the `app_id`, `app_secret` with your bot account's

-3. Replace the `botAddress` with your bot address.
-This address can get from the [NFTRainbow](https://console.nftrainbow.cn/)
+2. Replace the `discordBotToken` with your own discord bot.
+The botToken can be generated from [Discord Application](https://discord.com/developers/applications/)

-4. Replace the `botToken` with your own bot.
-The botToken can generate from [Discord Application](https://discord.com/developers/applications/)
+3. Replace the `clientId` and `tokenId` with your own dodo bot.
+The botToken can be generated from [DoDo Application](https://doker.imdodo.com/login)

-5. This project requires the proxy.
+3. This project requires the proxy.
 Replace the `proxy` with your own proxy configuration.

-6. Run the project.
+4. Run the project.
 ````
 go run main.go
 ````